oat-sa/taohub-articles/forge/Developer Guide/tao-on-mac.md

 ###### Directory tag

-To change Directory tag reference:
+Change Directory tag reference to point at your project path:

 `<Directory>`